LinuxBeaver/GEGL-GIMP-PLUGIN_Layer_mask_hack/README.md

  /home/(USERNAME)/.var/app/org.gimp.GIMP/data/gegl-0.4/plug-ins

+## After putting binaries in the correct Location

-Then restart Gimp and go to GEGL operation and look for "Modify Selection"
+Then restart Gimp and go to GEGL operation and look for "Modify Selection" if you are on Gimp 2.10

-In Gimp 2.99.16+ it will be in the main menu under Selection.
+In Gimp 2.99.16+ it will be in the main menu under Selection but also it will still exist in GEGL Operation drop down list.

 ## Compiling and Installing